 - Input for counting: Input 1 for pulse or minutes.
-Input 2 + 3 for pulse.
+Input 2 + 3 for level or pulse.
 Max.
-20 Hz and 1-999.999 pulse/minutes (unit 1B, 2 and 3 only have input 1 + 2) - Variable filter time for inputs: 10 sec. to 64 hours - Input 0 for connecting/disconnecting, possibly with message to receiver - Command execution in texts (simple PLC functions) - Synchronisation of outputs if change of value and in case of power failure
+20 Hz and 1-999.999 pulse/minutes - Variable filter time for inputs: 10 sec. to 64 hours - Input 0 for connecting/disconnecting, possibly with message to receiver - 6

+- Command execution in texts (simple PLC functions) - Synchronisation of outputs if change of value and in case of power failure